Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 For motorcycles, having a front license plate may not be practical due to the design of the vehicle.
 Placing a license plate on the front of a motorcycle could obstruct airflow to the engine or interfere with the steering mechanism.
 In these cases, the rear license plate is the only .

 Off-highway vehicles, such as ATVs and dirt bikes, are also exempt from the front license plate rule.
-These vehicles are often used in rugged terrain where a front license plate could easily be damaged or impede the vehicle’s performance.
+These vehicles are often used in rugged terrain where a could easily be damaged or impede the vehicle’s performance.
 The rear license plate is again the primary means of identification for these vehicles.

 Trailers and semi-trailers are exempt from the front license plate requirement as well.
 These types of vehicles are typically towed by another vehicle, such as a truck or SUV, and may not have a front-facing surface suitable for mounting a license plate.
 Instead, the rear license plate of the towing vehicle serves as the primary means of identification for the trailer.